mikem23/jsonish/README.md

 The hash character (`#`) marks the start of a comment, which continues until the end of line.
 All characters in comments are ignored.

-    {   name: Arthur,
+>>> jsonish.parse(r'''
-        title: King of the Britons,  # well, I didn't vote for him
+... {   name: Arthur,
-        # (you don't vote for kings)
+...     title: King of the Britons,  # well, I didn't vote for him ...     address: Camelot,  # it's only a model
-        address: Camelot,  # it's only a model
+...     quest: To seek the Holy Grail,
-        quest: To seek the Holy Grail,  # or at least a grail shaped beaon }
+... } ''')

-    {"name": "Arthur", "title": "King of the Britons", "address": "Camelot", "quest": "To seek the Holy Grail"}
+{u'quest': u'To seek the Holy Grail', u'address': u'Camelot', u'name': u'Arthur', u'title': u'King of the Britons'}

 single quoted strings